Alacritty vs. Kitty: Best High-Performance Linux Terminal

 Kitty's built-in Splits layout allows arbitrary window arrangements without a separate multiplexer

 Its remote control API is another big plus.
-Commands like these power scripts:
+These commands drive scripts:

 kitty @ ls